-This course will allow students the opportunity to study IT systems from various angles.
-It will introduce students to techniques and strategies to carry out system design with a focus on a developer's view.
+This course will focus on studying IT systems from various angles.
+It will introduce students to techniques and strategies to carry out system design, with a focus on a developer's view.
 The course will consider methodologies to analyze both legacy systems and design of newly specified systems.
-Other applicable topics such as modular design components, iterative versus flexible design, databases and data collection will also be studied.
+Other applicable topics such as modular design components, iterative versus flexible design, databases, and data collection will also be studied.
+(3 credits)

 - ENG 101: English Composition 1